NetHui: NetHui 2015

 NetHui 2015 was held from 8–10 July at the SkyCity Convention Centre in Auckland.
 The theme was The Internet Is Everybody’s Business.
 Hon Amy Adams Communications Minister gave a keynote address.

 NetHui 2016

 NetHui 2016 was held as three one-day regional events in Nelson on the 13th of October, in South Auckland on the 15th of October, and in Rotorua on the 17th of October.

 NetHui 2017

 NetHui 2017 was held from 9–10 November at Auckland's Aotea Centre.
 The theme was Trust and Freedom on the Internet.

 NetHui 2018

 NetHui 2018 was held as three one-day regional events in the Manawatū on the 5th October at the Palmerston North Conference and Functions Centre, the West Coast on 11 October at the Tai Poutini Polytechnic, Greymouth, and in Southland on 16 October at the Ascot Park Hotel, Invercargill.

 NetHui 2019

 NetHui 2019 was held from 3–4 October at Te Papa in Wellington.

 NetHui 2020

-NetHui 2020 was held online from 13–14 October.
+NetHui 2020 was held online from 13 to 14 October.